Government Medical College, Thrissur

 Government Medical College Thrissur (also known colloquially as Thrissur Medical College) is a government medical school situated in the city of Thrissur in the Indian state of Kerala.

 Established in 1982, it is the fifth oldest medical college in the state and the fourth most popular choice for medical undergraduate students in the state.

+With newly constructed massive Mother and Child block and superspeciality block it becomes kerala third biggest medical college,known historically for the quality of care given comparable to much praised two private medical college in Thrissur district.

 It is affiliated to the Kerala University of Health Sciences which itself began functioning in the campus in 2009.

 Spread over an area of more than 250 acre, it is located in the serene surroundings of Mulagunnathukavu (M.G.
 Kavu) 14 km away from Thrissur downtown.
 The college was selected as the best medical college in Kerala by the Swasthya conference 2021.

 History

 The college was inaugurated on 1 April 1982 by the Governor of Kerala, Jyothi Vencatachellum, who had also laid the foundation stone for the proposed college building at Mulagunnathukavu on 30 April 1982.
 Thrissur Medical College had its humble beginning at Mannuthy.
 By March 1983, the institution had moved to its permanent site at Mulamgunnathukavu, where the old buildings of the T.B. sanatorium were modified to accommodate the pre-clinical and the para-clinical departments as well as the administrative block.